arenaudineau/B1530Lib/README.md

 You can now use `B1530Lib` as a regular library, by using `import B1530Lib` in any directory on the computer.

 ### Extending the driver
-You need to create a fork of this repo, ̀git clone` your fork onto your local computer and run `pip install -e .` in the root of the downloaded folder.
+You need to create a fork of this repo, `git clone` your fork onto your local computer and run `pip install -e .` in the root of the downloaded folder.
 You can know use `B1530Lib` in any directory of the computer and any changes in the sources will be taken into account.

 ### Adding path to PYTHONPATH